+The increase in collaborative research and development revenues in 2019 compared with 2018 was primarily due to higher revenue recognized from our agreement with Gilead, partially offset by lower revenue recognized from our agreements with Indivior, Santen and feasibility agreements with other companies.

-The decrease in collaborative research and development revenues in 2018 compared with 2017 was primarily due to lower revenue recognized from our agreements with Sandoz, Zogenix and Pain Therapeutics, partially offset by higher revenue recognized from feasibility agreements with other companies.
+The decrease in collaborative research and development revenues in 2018 compared with 2017 was primarily due to lower revenue recognized from our agreements with Sandoz, partially offset by higher revenue recognized from feasibility agreements with other companies.
 In addition, we earned a \$5.0 million milestone payment from Indivior upon NDA approval of PERSERIS in the third quarter of 2018.

-The increase in collaborative research and development revenue in 2017 compared with 2016 was primarily due to higher revenue recognized from our agreements with Sandoz and Zogenix and higher revenue recognized from feasibility agreements with other companies, partially offset by lower revenue recognized from our agreements with Pain Therapeutics and Santen.